freongrr/ext-react-66-does-not-work/README.md

 See `src/main.js` for more info.

 The cell renderer in `src/App.js` is affected by a very similar bug: it's possible to render text, but not JSX.
-I believe both are